metapolator/metapolator/Docs/roadmap.md

 This is an ongoing Milestone.
 I bring it up here so that we don't forget, that there was a lot of work done before starting to work on the first Milestone.
 And that there will be a lot of work to think over and over what we are doing and if we are still headed in the right direction.

 1. Ignition!
+[July 1]
 ----------

 **Goal:** Get fundamental technology into a working state.

 **Scope:** This milestone does not include user friendly front end technology.

-**Acceptance Criteria:** Designer-Developers can create fonts using Metapolator v2 technology.
+**Complete When:** Designer-Developers can create font instances from masters using Metapolator v2 technology.

 * more ufoJS: This is one of the core Metapolator libraries, and some fundamentals still need to be developed there before we can start with the other parts.